ACADEMIC WORK

 EXTRACURRICULAR ENGAGEMENTS

 Beyond my academic and professional endeavors, I have involved myself in a number of student organizations and extracurricular activities.
 From 2020 to 2023, I served as a member of the Undergraduate Honor Council and as the President of Bears Engaged Across Religions, the Mercer International Affairs Organization, and the Mercer International Mock Conference Association.
+At Harvard, I participated in programming and organizations both within the Divinity School, across the broader university, and around Greater Boston.
+I was, for example, a member of the Lowell House Society of Russian Bell Ringers and a participant in a J-Term trip to Georgia organized by the Program on Georgian Studies.
+As I move to Washington, DC, I hope to continue to be involved in communities founded on shared academic, professional, and personal interests.

 LOOKING BACK AND MOVING FORWARD